Pub Guide (whatpub)

 20 North Street

 A former shop converted to a cosy micropub.
 The décor is wooden with tools to resemble its namesake.
-This is a free house with the 4 hand pumps serving a changing range of beers from local and regional brewers.
-1,000 different beers have been served since 2015.
+This is a free house with the 5 hand pumps serving a changing range of beers, including unfiltered / vegan ones, from local and regional brewers.
+1,250 different beers have been served since 2015.
 It frequently offers Shed Brewery ales from the same owners.
-There are also 2 to 4 real ciders and a craft pilsner.
-There is not much space inside, 20 people will fill the place.so you soon get to know your fellow drinkers.
+There is real cider and a craft pilsner.
+There is not much space inside, 20 people will fill the place, so you soon get to know your fellow drinkers.
 No dogs allowed.

-Interesting upstairs bar right by the Kennet and Avon canal in the old Pewsey Wharf buildings.
+Unusual upstairs bar right by the Kennet and Avon canal in the old Pewsey Wharf buildings.
 Nice views and great location for watching people messing about on boats from the canal side garden.
 There are three real ales served from casks under the bar.
-On Monday night you can have food and a pint for £10.
-The food is supplied from the Bistro downstairs.
-On Wednesday all pints sell at £3.
-First Tuesday of the month is Quiz night and the last Thursday is Open Mic night.
-There is a Music and Beer festival on the August bank holiday weekend.
+The interesting food is supplied from the Bistro downstairs.
+Normally closed on a Tuesday apart from the first of the month when it is Quiz night.
+Thursday is ‘Supper night’.

 - Coopers Arms 37-39 Ball Road Pewsey SN9 5BL moc.kooltuo@yeswepsmrasrepooc(01672) 562495